I am excited to share my interview with my friend and author Amos Smith.

 Thank you for taking the time to let me interview you Amos.

 I encourage you to check out Amos’ book, Healing the Divide: Recovering Christianity’s Mystic Roots.
-Keep an eye out for his next book, Primordial Freedom: Meditations on Silence, Stillness, and Mysticism in Scripture.
+Keep an eye out for his next book, Be Still and Listen: Experience the Presence of God in Your Life.

 If you enjoyed reading this post, please recommend and share it to help others find it.